-The cake comes out wonderfully fluffy and moist, with a beautiful textured top.
+The cake comes out wonderfully fluffy and moist, with a beautifully textured top.
 You can leave the top as is, dust with a little Swerve Confectioners, or top with cream cheese frosting.

 Personally, I don’t bother with frosting because I like to have this cake for breakfast, and frosting would firmly plant it in the “dessert” category.
 (The same is true for this wonderfully flavorful keto carrot cake, by the way, although I do frost that cake.)

 I did some research.
 As it turns out, thick cake batter with adequate leavening results in a fluffy cake, while a thin cake batter producer denser cakes.
 So this explains why I love this low carb pumpkin cake so much.

 So, is this low carb pumpkin cake any good?

 I have two major tests when making a recipe, especially a sweet one, to determine if it’s truly good.
 The first: do I want to keep eating this?
 Is this something that I look forward to eating more of the next day?
 A resounding yes on that one!
 I plan on having a big slice of this low carb pumpkin cake tomorrow for breakfast, and I can’t wait!